To Each His Life

-To Each His Life (Spanish: Cada quién su vida) is a 1960 Mexican drama film directed by Julio Bracho and starring Ana Luisa Peluffo, Emma Fink and Carlos Navarro.
+To Each His Life (Spanish: Cada quién su vida) is a 1960 Mexican drama and romance film directed by Julio Bracho and starring Ana Luisa Peluffo, Kitty de Hoyos and Bárbara Gil.
 The film's sets were designed by the art director Salvador Lozano Mena.

 Synopsis

 A collection of prostitutes and others disappointed in life gather in a Mexico City cabaret to celebrate New Year's Eve.